 - Parodied in the Stargate SG-1 episode "200," and then played straight with the young cast and relationship-centric nature of Stargate Universe.
 Ironic, frighteningly prophetic, or the writers of "200" parodying what their executives were perhaps discussing, or all or none of the above?
 You decide.

 - As it went on for longer and longer, ER replaced pretty much all of its older actors with younger hipper ones.

 - Doctor Who

 - The last two seasons of Sylvester McCoy's era also fit, as he had had a very unhip first season under massive pressure to be Lighter and Softer.
-A new producer came in, and his plan for fixing it was to make the show more relevant to modern teenagers, dealing with the home life of the Doctor's companion in more detail, making the companion less traditionally squeaky-clean, adding a bit more sexual subtext and trying to deal more sincerely with the implications of a child travelling around time and space with an impossibly old Sufficiently Advanced Alien Chessmaster.
+A new script editor came in, and his plan for fixing it was to make the show more relevant to modern teenagers, dealing with the home life of the Doctor's companion in more detail, making the companion less traditionally squeaky-clean, adding a bit more sexual subtext and trying to deal more sincerely with the implications of a child travelling around time and space with an impossibly old Sufficiently Advanced Alien Chessmaster.